anikanb32/pui-homework/final-project/readme.md

 - I would ensure that I do not just take the information given by AI in my solutions, and use it as a guide for implementing new ideas/code inspiration for the more complex development (especially with simulations and brainmaps in a 3D js library).

 ---
+# **FP3 \- Final Project Check-In**

+## Implementation Plan Updates
+* The base part of the website is done, but the simulation is still getting to work
+* I have not yet implemented the 3D brain code from the external tool and haven't gotten it to manipulate

+My goals going forward
+* Finish the resources page
+* Optimize brain simulation to have changes in algorithm for each condition
+* Embed the 3D brain before making edits (to see if it can be done)

+## Generative AI Use Plan Updates

+With this, I knew I could use GenAI to help with the coding and implementation, but I am a bit more clear on where I can use this:
+* I can use generative AI to help implement the brain simulation
+* This could be creation of the brain as well as implementing the embedding framework in three.js
+* Some interaction on the resource page can be formatted using generative AI input/help

+---
 # **FP4 \- Final Project Writeup**

 ## Part 1: Web Description